[Season 2016-2017] Full Length Biography

 download as PDF

 Praised for her “thrilling blend of fury and finesse” (San Antonio Express-News) and her “winning combination of passion, imagination, and integrity” (New York Concert Review), pianist YOUNG-AH TAK enjoys a remarkable career that has taken her throughout the United States, Canada, Austria, Germany, Italy, Korea, and Japan.

 Active as a chamber musician, Young-Ah Tak has collaborated with violinist Robert Mann, cellist Bonnie Hampton, the Ma’alot Quintet, and members of The Florestan Trio.
 She is also a passionate advocate of contemporary music, and has performed at Sequenza 21 and at the Piano Century concert series in New York City.

-She received Bachelor of Music from The Juilliard School, Master of Music and Graduate Diploma from New England Conservatory, and DMA from The Peabody Institute of Johns Hopkins University, studying principally with Leon Fleisher, Russell Sherman, Yong Hi Moon, Wha Kyung Byun, Martin Canin, and Young-Ho Kim.
-Young-Ah Tak went on to become a faculty member of the Preparatory Division of The Peabody Institute.
-Currently, Ms. Tak is on the faculty of Eastern University in suburban Philadelphia, an Artistic Director of the Eastern University Piano Festival, and serves as an Artist-in-Residence at Southeastern University in Florida.
+Ms. Tak received her Bachelor of Music from The Juilliard School; her Master of Music and Graduate Diploma from the New England Conservatory; and Doctor of Musical Arts from The Peabody Institute of Johns Hopkins University, studying principally with Leon Fleisher, Russell Sherman, Yong Hi Moon, Wha Kyung Byun, and Martin Canin.
+Ms. Tak was a faculty member at the Preparatory Division of The Peabody Institute, Eastern University, and has served as a Founder/Artistic Director of the Eastern University Piano Festival.
+She currently serves as an Assistant Professor of Piano at the Crane School of Music at the State University of New York at Potsdam, and is an Artist-in-Residence at Southeastern University in Florida.